 The response of ice velocities to RCP2.6 forcing is presented in Fig. 14, where the change in horizontal surface velocities is shown for all scenarios as a difference between 2100-2000 and 2300-2000 (each as five year mean).
-For all SEMIC-GCM forcings the ice response shows relatively the same a fairly similar behavior.
+For all SEMIC-GCM forcings the ice response shows a fairly similar behavior.
 The NEGIS, Jakobshavn Isbræ, Helheim, Ryder glaciers and Hagen Bræ experience acceleration; deceleration is present at Petermann and Kangerdlusuaq glaciers.
-However, the magnitude of response is among all modelsdifferent across all models.
+However, the magnitude of response is different across all models.
 Most prominent at the western margin where SEMIC-HadGEM2 leads to the strongest acceleration while SEMIC-MIROC5 to the lowest.